Delta Flight Delay Compensation: Guide to Claims & Refunds 2025

 In several common circumstances, you're entitled to compensation if your Delta Air Lines flight is delayed.
 Compensation might look like rebooking, accommodations, and travel credits.

-What Delta Air Lines Owes You for a Delay According to their Contract of Carriage
+What Delta Owes You for a Delay

 Passengers who experience significant, controllable delays on a Delta Air Lines flight are entitled to several services.